Final laboratory test

 2. a quantitative method of analysis;

-3. a gravimetric method of analysis;
+3. a nondestructive method of analysis;

 4. destructive method of analysis;